Talk to Engineer

 • Nutrient imbalance in industrial effluents

-Regulators such as the Central Pollution Control Board (CPCB) enforce discharge standards that plants must meet consistently.
+Environmental regulators such as the Central Pollution Control Board (CPCB) enforce discharge standards that treatment plants must consistently meet.

 Parameter Typical CPCB Limit